-Since the Latin Vulgate Bible of 405 CE, the Christian New Testament has opened with the four Gospel accounts of Matthew, Mark, Luke and John, each of which records a version of the good news of the life and teachings of Jesus Christ.
+Since at least the Latin Vulgate Bible of 405 CE the canon of the Christian New Testament has opened with the four Gospel accounts of Matthew, Mark, Luke and John, each of which records a version of the good news of the life and teachings of Jesus Christ.
 Each Gospel account was written by a different man, and told to a different audience, from a different point of view; and each narrative has a slightly different emphasis, focus and reason why it was written.

-While the four Gospel accounts are generally united in their overall theme and storyline, they each also contain unique sayings and stories, that when taken together provide a more complete composite picture of the teachings and the personality of Jesus Christ.
+While the four Gospel accounts are generally united in their overall theme and storyline, they each also contain unique sayings and stories which when taken together provide a more complete, composite picture of the teachings and personality of Jesus Christ.

-In the many places where the Gospel stories closely parallel each other, there are almost always also differences in the specific details of the wording that they each record.
-While these differences are usually minor and inconsequential, they sometimes produce contradictions and conflicts.
+In the many places where the Gospel stories closely parallel each other, there are almost always also differences in the wording and specific details that each account records.
+While these differences are usually minor and inconsequential, they sometimes produce contradictions, and occasionally even apparent conflicts.

-Despite their differences, because there is so much similarity and overlap shared between the four Gospels, they have long been used together, both as a harmony (also known as a synopsis) which displays the Gospels in columns side-by-side, and as a merger which eliminates the duplication among the parallel portions, and combines the remaining words to produce a single version of each saying or event.
+Despite their differences, because there is so much similarity and overlap shared between the four New Testament Gospels, they have long been used together, both as a harmony which displays the Gospels in columns side-by-side, and as a merger (also known as a synopsis) which eliminates the duplication between the sections of parallel verses, and combines the remaining words to produce one single, complete version of each saying and event.

-While eliminating both the confusion caused by the wording differences within their parallel sections, and their differing chronologies, the result of this work is an easy to follow Gospel story that includes the full detail of each and every word, deed, teaching and miracle of Jesus Christ, as found within the four Gospel accounts of the NASB version of the New Testament.
+While eliminating both the confusion caused by the differing chronologies of the four Gospels, and resolving the wording differences within their many sections of overlapping and parallel verses, this work produces an easy to follow narrative that preserves the full detail of every word, teaching, and miracle of Jesus Christ, as found within the four Gospel accounts of the New Testament.